nik-developer/nik-developer/README.md

-### Hi there 👋, my name is Nik.
+### Hi there 👋, my name is Nik 👨‍💻

 ## I'm a FronEnd Developer
-- ⚡ I like to write code
+- ✍🏼 My specialization is creating UI with HTML / CSS, JavaScript, React.
 - ✨ I constantly learning new things
+- 😛 English level: Intermediate
-- 😄 I know that technology is the future.
+- 🧠 I know that technology is the future.

 ### Connect with me: